-Services PMI in Brazil averaged 48.22 points from 2011 until 2021, reaching an all time high of 57.10 points in February of 2012 and a record low of 27.40 points in April of 2020.
+Services PMI in Brazil averaged 48.75 points from 2011 until 2022, reaching an all time high of 60.60 points in April of 2022 and a record low of 27.40 points in April of 2020.
 This page provides the latest reported value for - Brazil Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Brazil Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.
+Brazil Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Services PMI in Brazil is expected to be 59.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Brazil Services PMI is projected to trend around 52.00 points in 2023, according to our econometric models.